mikewong23571/promptkit/README.md

 # promptkitx

 Prompt pack manager that drops AGENTS snippets and `.agent` templates into a repo.
 Ships with the ExecPlan pack and is ready to host more packs later.
+PyPI: `promptkitx` · npm: `promptkitx`.

 ## Quick use (no install)